stackblitz/docs/docs/platform/api/post-api.md

 title: POST API
 ---

-# POST API
+# Creating a project with a POST request

-Create new projects by POSTing the desired project data from a form— useful when you don't/can't use our JavaScript SDK.
+Create new projects by POSTing the desired project data from a form.
+This method is useful when you don't or can't use our JavaScript SDK.

+This page will guide you through the setup.
+You can also take a look at [the demo project](#demo) at the end.

 ## Required Form Fields